NOW also supports PSK31, ASCII and Amtor.

 Now you don't need to lay out $350 for a TNC, Sergei Podstrigailo, UA9OSV http://www.dxsoft.com has released his Rtty software,TrueTTY, that uses the computer soundcard which must be 16 bit or better.
 All you need is your computer, your HF rig and you are off and running with the most popular digital mode on the air today.
 This program is written in windows and offers a very comprehensive main screen.
 As well as the familiar type-ahead window, a Tx and an Rx window, Sergei has included a Spectrum Display window showing Tx and Rx frequency markers, squelch level, and AFC, all user adjustable.
 Pre written macro buffers using keys F1 through F12, cF1 through cF12 and aF1 through aF12, are also easily operated from this window.
 Supported modes include Rtty (Baudot), PSK31 (BPSK and QPSK), ASCII (7 or 8 bit), Amotor-FEC (Sitor-B, Navtex), and MultiFSK-16.
 HF and UHF PACKET (AX25) are supported in KISS-TNC emulation mode.
 SELFEC SITOR, AMTOR-ARQ (SITOR-A) and DTMF code decoding is also possible. and HF packet (ax25).

-The latest release of TrueTTY is available on Segei's site, and while there check out his many other great software packages.
+The software, trtty250.zip can be downloaded directly from this site and comes zipped.
 Simply download the file and unzip it.
 It will install in the c:\program files folder and will also put a TrueTTY icon on your desktop.

 But first let me go through some of the features on the